microsoft/Nonprofits/Nonprofit Data Warehouse Quickstart/readme.md

 * Review the ‘Nonprofit Data Warehouse Quickstart with CDM - Deployment Guide’ for step-by-step instructions on how to deploy the solution from GitHub, configure the components, and integrate the Nonprofit Accelerator attributes.

+* Review the video providing a quick demo of this solution, NonprofitDataWarehouseQuickstart Overview.MOV.

 * All code and sample data for these solutions is contained in the corresponding ZIP files.